alvarorgaz/Kaggle-Elo-Merchant-Category-Recommendation/README.md

   - historical_transactions.csv
   - merchants.csv

-*Note:* Download the datasets *.csv* from the Kaggle competition page in save them in folder *Data*.
+*Note:* Download the datasets *.csv* from the Kaggle competition page and save them in folder *Data*.